scstein/TrackNTrace/mex/COMPILATION_README.txt

 - FastPsfFitting -

+(x) Execute "git submodule update --init --recursive" which gets the FastPsfFittingCode.
+    For compiling ceres we use Tal Ben-Nun's github repository for windows (we use it for linux as well), which is also downloaded with the previous command.
 (x) Go to the FastPsfFitting directory
-   For compiling ceres we use Tal Ben-Nun's github repository for windows (we use it for linux as well) Execute "git submodule init" and "git submodule update" to download it automatically (x) Download the eigen library from
+(x) Download the eigen library from
      URL: http://eigen.tuxfamily.org/
     and put it in "ceres-windows/eigen"

 Windows:
 To build ceres with Visual Studio simply open the project files in ceres-windows and